MacFJA/PharBuilder/README.md

 phar-builder.phar package path-to-your-composer.json-file
 ```

-## Options

-They are 2 commands available:

-* `build` a full interactive phar builder
-* `package` a phar builder based on a composer.json

 ### Command `package`

 _Extract from the `vendor/bin/phar-builder help package` command_

 ```
+Description:
+  Generate a Phar from a composer.json

 Usage:
-  package [options] [--] [<composer>]
+  package [options] [--] [<composer-json>]

 Arguments:
-  composer                       The path to the composer.json.
-If the argument is not provided, it will look for a composer.json file in the current directory
+  composer-json                  The path to the composer.json file.
+                                 If the argument is not defined, search of a composer.json inside the current directory

 Options:
-      --include-dev              Include development packages and path -e, --entry-point=ENTRY-POINT  Your application start file
+      --output=OUTPUT            Where to output the Phar
+      --name=NAME                The name of the Phar
+      --no-dev                   Do not include dev dependencies
+      --dev                      Include dev dependencies
+      --no-shebang               Do not add/remove shebang
-      --compression=COMPRESSION  The compression of your Phar (possible values No, GZip, BZip2) -f, --no-compression           Do not compress the Phar -z, --gzip                     Set the compression of the Phar to GZip -b, --bzip2                    Set the compression of the Phar to BZip2 --name=NAME                The filename of the Phar archive -o, --output-dir=OUTPUT-DIR    The output directory of the Phar archive -i, --include=INCLUDE          List of directories to add in Phar (multiple values allowed) -h, --help                     Display this help message -q, --quiet                    Do not output any message -V, --version                  Display this application version
+      --shebang                  Ensure that a shebang is used --entry-point=ENTRY-POINT  The file to include when the Phar is executed/called --included=INCLUDED        The list (separate by ",") of path to add in the Phar --excluded=EXCLUDED        The list (separate by ",") of path to exclude in the Phar --bz2                      Use the BZip2 compression for the Phar --gzip                     Use the GZip compression for the Phar --flat                     Do not compress the Phar -h, --help                     Display this help message -q, --quiet                    Do not output any message -V, --version                  Display this application version